christopher-besch/homepage/src/articles/16_open_source/open_source.md

 What if the LibreOffice Writer developers refuse to upstream your feature, however?
 Then you can use the second option and create your own version of LibreOffice Writer.
 This would be a *fork* of LibreOffice Writer.
-Now it's up to the users to choose which version of LibreOffice Writer they want to use; the original or your fork?
+Now it's up to the users to choose which version of LibreOffice Writer they want to use: the original or your fork?
 This is actually very common in Open-Source.
-People come up with all sorts of crazy ideas that are sometimes, so radical the original developers don't want to upstream them.
+People come up with all sorts of crazy ideas that are sometimes so radical, the original developers don't want to upstream them.
 LibreOffice Writer itself is actually a fork of OpenOffice Writer, btw.
 (And OpenOffice Writer is a fork of StarOffice Writer.)
 The LibreOffice Writer developers implemented such cool new features they gathered so many people around them, they dwarfed the older OpenOffice and StarOffice Writer.